John George Walker: Early life and career

 John George Walker was born in Jefferson City, Missouri.
 His mother Sarah Caffery Walker, was a niece of Rachel Jackson, the wife of Andrew Jackson.
 His father John Walker came from a distinguished political family from Kentucky and Missouri, with two brothers, George Walker and David Walker, serving in the United States Congress.
 John G. Walker grew up in the St. Louis area and graduated from the predecessor to Washington University in 1844.

 Walker joined the United States Army as a first lieutenant of the Regiment of Mounted Rifles in 1846, and served with distinction in the Mexican–American War, where he was breveted to captain for San Juan de los Llanos and was wounded at Molino del Rey.
 He was promoted to the full rank of captain June 1851.
 In 1858, he married Sophie Baylor, whose family was responsible for the naming of Baylor University.
 Walker remained in the Army until July 1861, when he joined the Confederate States Army as a major in the cavalry.

 American Civil War

 Service in the East

-Walker was promoted to lieutenant colonel of the 8th Texas Cavalry in August 1861, where he served in the Department of North Carolina.
+Walker was promoted of the 8th Texas Cavalry in August 1861, where he served in the Department of North Carolina.
 In September 1861, he was promoted to colonel.
 In January 1862, he was promoted to brigadier general and served in the Peninsula Campaign in the division of Brig.
 Gen. Theophilus H. Holmes, where he was wounded at Malvern Hill.
 His division occupied Loudoun Heights, overlooking Harpers Ferry, West Virginia before its garrison surrendered to Stonewall Jackson on September 15, 1862.